 G.C.
-1976 and then I have founded the Ventura Chapter in 1978; but I became the president of the Los Angeles Charter six months after getting into the club, in 1977.
+1976 and then I founded the Ventura Chapter in 1978.
+But I became the president of the Los Angeles Charter six months after getting into the club, in 1977.

 A.C.
-So you were not at the Altamont Concert for the Rolling Stones like many are claiming on the Internet these days, trying to identify you in a very popular photo?
+So you were not at the Altamont Concert for the Rolling Stones like many claim on YouTube?

 A.C.
 Isn’t it rare?
 Such a rapid ascension to power?

 G.C.
 Maybe, I don’t know.
 I have been thinking about the past quite a lot recently, while writing my book; I wrote a fiction book when I was under house arrest, in 2011.
 I thought a lot about what the motorcycle culture used to be in those early days when I started.
 It was a very closed culture; for example, you couldn’t wear a vest if you were not part of a club or prospecting for a bike club, they would take it away from you, it was really a big deal, a full time job; it meant everything, today it’s a style.
 Back in those days when outlaw motorcycle clubs would go into a Harley shop they would cringe, they didn’t want us in there.
 Now they have embraced the look, the mystique; they cultivated the leather jacket cult and have a Harley club that you can join.
 Basically you can buy one of their vests at the Harley shop, pay a fee every year and have a logo on your back.
 The one thing they shied away from now they have embraced it, because they make a lot of money out of it.